 The scheme has recently received some great press from The Telegraph which is a great sign.
 Read more here.

-Ferndown Leisure Centre (my place of work) is the only site in our area that will be starting This Girl Can, women only swimming sessions.
+Ferndown Leisure Centre is the only site in our area that will be starting This Girl Can, women only swimming sessions.
 I was so pleased to hear swimming would be the starting point for our centre as this sport is a passion of mine personally.
 Most women enjoy swimming as it can be a relaxed and enjoyable, social way to exercise.
 I know the health and physical benefits that swimming can achieve so I was happy to get behind this!

 Some benefits of swimming include: